dtamayo/spock/README.md

 ## Quickstart

-Let's predict the stability of a given 3-planet system:
+Let's predict the probaility that a given 3-planet system is stable:

 ```python
 import rebound